stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 ```

 If you want to use generated schemas within existing Zod schemas, the
-`stl.magic` function yields a Zod schema value for an input type.
+`stl.codegenSchema` function yields a Zod schema value for an input type.

 ```ts
 type User = {